JohnnyLdeAlba/enigmav/README.md

 into your newly created database.
 Be sure to replace username with your username, for example if your username is root then you need to type in -uroot.
 Also be sure to replace database_name with the name of your database.

-## Installing database.sql

-A file called database.sql was included in this repo that includes the initial setup needed to get Enigma V operating.
-Below is the command to do this:

 # Installing PHP5.6 on Debian